dejmedus/copy-file-tree/README.md

-# copy-filetree README
+# copyFileTree README

-This is the README for your extension "copy-filetree".
+This is the README for your extension "copyFileTree".
 After writing up a brief description, we recommend including the following sections.

 ## Features